 An “A” project type is one in which the scope can be contained and is unlikely to expand.
-This may be a stand-alone kitchen or bath renovation whose scope will not extend to include installing central air, room reconfigurations, and a complete re-wiring and repainting of the entire residence.
+This may be a stand-alone kitchen or bath renovation whose scope will not extend to installing central air, room reconfigurations, and a complete re-wiring and repainting of the entire residence.
 We refer to these “A” projects as surgical interventions.

 In addition to evaluating the systemic needs of a project, we also review the discretionary choices, many of which often tip the scales towards full renovations.
-An example I often use is ‘doors and hardware.’
+An example I frequently use is ‘doors and hardware.’
 Often a number of new door openings are necessitated by layout changes, and a number of doors are scheduled to remain.
-Should the new doors, hardware and trim be fabricated and installed to match the existing, or will the owner prefer to replace all the doors, hardware and trim to a new (improved) standard?
+Should the new doors, hardware and trim be fabricated and installed to match the existing, or will the owner prefer to replace all the doors, hardware, and trim to a new (improved) standard?
 It’s very hard to endorse making new installations match substandard existing conditions.
-Even the best items of a previous renovation usually look tired when placed next to new work.
+Even the best items of a previous renovation usually look dated or tired when placed next to new work.

 At the end of the conversation, our clients have learned that their original – and certain – plan of a “B” might be ill considered, and that they would be wise to either limit the scope of the project and proceed with an “A” project or embrace scope-creep.
 To finish the alphabetical allegory, a “C” project is, therefore, a fully considered project for which the entire client program has been evaluated.
 After going through the three project types, most of our renovation projects default to the “A” and “C” categories.